engineyard/ey-docs/pages/using-snapshots.md

-# Using snapshots on Cloud
+# Using snapshots on Engine Yard Cloud

 ## Single Instance